China stimulus unnecessary, risks long-term damage

 "I don't think we're back in that kind of acute crisis phase," Richard Boucher, deputy secretary general of the Paris-based Organisation for Economic Co-operation and Development (OECD), told Reuters.

-Boucher's is the latest voice to play down the need for a massive stimulus programme of the sort unleashed by Beijing at the height of the global economic crisis.
+Boucher's is the latest voice to play down the need for a massive stimulus program of the sort unleashed by Beijing at the height of the global economic crisis.

 Investors have speculated wildly this week about potential stimulus from China, looking to the biggest driver of global growth as Europe's deepening debt crisis erodes market confidence in the health of the world economy.